benbalter/bulk-issue-creator/README.md

 * You can customize the source mustache template and CSV path by setting the `TEMPLATE_PATH` and `CSV_PATH` environmental variables.
 * Prefer to post a comment to an existing issue?
 Instead of the `title` column, add an `issue_number` column to your CSV with the issue's number (from the URL or next to the issue title) and pass the `COMMENT=true` environmental variable.

+### Development status

+Alpha - use at your own risk.